barisozgenn/BowlShopSwiftUI/README.md

 ![bowlshop-swiftui-barisozgen](https://user-images.githubusercontent.com/48822802/201545834-a23724a8-7c2d-4197-a330-fdf2536a72dc.png)

 Hi guys,
-I tried to prepare one from a very used source.
+I tried to prepare one of very useful sources for swiftUI adaptation.
 What we focused on;

 E-Commerce app SwiftUI iOS 16 MVVM